 At the end of May 2021 Kate’s latest novel The Cherry Tree Summer was published.
 It’s set in The Dordogne and is about a group of friends who rent an old farmhouse for a week-long holiday.
 During the course of the week secrets are revealed, love blossoms and everyone’s lives are changed forever.

-Kate Glanville is the author of three novels, her latest novel, Stargazing, was published in January 2016.
-The books can all be purchased through Amazon or other online retailers.
+Kate Glanville is the author of four novels, the books can all be purchased through Amazon or other online retailers.
 If you would like to purchase a signed copy of any of the books, please contact Kate directly.

 Her third novel, Stargazing, was published by Accent Press in January 2016 and also by Bastee Lubbe in Germany in 2016.
 It is available in Waterstones and WH Smith nationwide.

 Stargazing is told through the eyes of three women, a wife, a daughter and a mistress.
 They all have something to hide.
 When Nesta’s husband leaves her on the day of their Ruby Wedding anniversary a chain of events begin that will change the lives of the three women forever.